Suryansh1720001/Developer-Cheatsheet/javascript.md

 ### Constant Variable

-A variavle whose value can't be changed.
+A variable whose value can't be changed.

 ### Data Types

 #### 1. Number

 let num = 123;
+let name = 45

 #### 2. String

+A string is a sequence of one or more characters that may consist of letters, numbers, or symbols.
+Strings in JavaScript are primitive data types and immutable, which means they are unchanging

+They are wrapped with double quotes(" ") or single quote (' ')

 let num = "user";
+let name = 'hello world'

 #### 3. Bigint

 let num = 10n;

 #### 4. undefined